Boeing delays delivery of ultra-long-range version of 777X

 Boeing’s proposal included a “compelling option” to help deal with the 777-8 delay because it was keen to the stay in the race, according to a source with knowledge of the matter who was not authorized to speak publicly.

+To date, Emirates and Qatar Airways are Boeing’s only customers for the 777-8, having ordered 35 and 10 respectively.
+The Seattle Times in June reported Emirates was renegotiating its 777X orders.

+Emirates and Qatar Airways did not respond immediately to requests for comment about the 777-8 delays.

-An Airbus spokesman said details of its discussions with Qantas remained confidential but the A350 was a “perfect solution” to meet the airline’s needs.
-(Reporting by Eric M. Johnson in San Francisco and Jamie Freed in Singapore; Editing by Stephen Coates)
+Reporting by Eric M. Johnson in San Francisco and Jamie Freed in Singapore; Editing by Stephen Coates and Himani Sarkar